VianneyAccart/ChopTonJob/README.md

 ## Usage

-Chop Ton Job is an application made for french users exclusively because of scope.
+Chop Ton Job is an application made for french users exclusively because of scope. <br>
-It allows users to search for recruting companies with two different ways : departments selection or localisation.
+It allows users to search for recruting companies with two different ways : departments selection or localisation.<br>
-The app returns a list of companies with high hiring potential and informations about them.
+The app returns a list of companies with high hiring potential and informations about them.<br>
-A guide page is available to access advices to make a good job application.
+A guide page is available to access advices to make a good job application.<br>

 <p align="right">(<a href="#top">back to top</a>)</p>